dotnet/dotnet-docker/README.md

 ### `microsoft/dotnet:<version>-runtime-deps`

 This image contains the native dependencies needed by .NET Core.
 It does not include .NET Core.
-This is for  [self-contained](https://docs.microsoft.com/dotnet/articles/core/deploying/index) applications.
+It is for  [self-contained](https://docs.microsoft.com/dotnet/articles/core/deploying/index) applications.

 ## Issues